gsdevops/gsdevops.github.io/docs/devops/devops_principles.md

 * Try and use the actual state when possible

-## Prepare all in advance and the "start"
+## Prepare all in advance and then "start"
+try to pull as many of the potential errors to a "pre-deploy" step as the errors inside the deploy flow are harder to propagate

+## Monitoring:
+Meter as much as you can, without losing information.

+### Annomalies - track them
+* positive and negative anomalies